KamilaDyn/fullStackOpen-2023/README.md

 </ul>

 ## PART2 Communicating with server

+This part covers how to display list items in React and how to handle forms.
+Introduces JSON server and fetching data from it, axios for sending GET, PUT, POST and DELETE requests.
+Extend app, with adding style CSS<a href='https://fullstackopen.com/en/part2'>Info</a>

 <ul>
 <li><b>Course information: </b> Extended Course info app from part 1.
 Show sum of exercises, extend application to allow for an arbitrary number of courses</li>